 Throughout history, people of different mother tongues have communicated via lingua francas, or a “bridge languages” that developed to allow commerce and trade.

 In the Renaissance Era, Lingua Franca was used for trade and diplomacy in the Mediterranean.
-In the fitness renaissance we are currently experiencing, we’ve developed terms that can be… Continue Reading
+In the fitness renaissance we are currently experiencing, we’ve developed terms that can… Continue Reading

 Former pro cyclist Jeff King recounts the spread of cycling’s drug culture from Europe to North America.